BenjaminBurton/BenjaminBurton/README.md

 <a href="https://www.linkedin.com/in/benjaminlburton/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-Self Taught IT Guy focused on Troubleshooting complex problems, with a profound interest in Cloud Infrastructure.
+Self Taught IT Guy focused on Troubleshooting complex problems, with a profound interest in Cloud and Software Development.

 ## Objective

-My journey in IT has led me to develop a passion for Cloud Security, and I am now eager to transition into this field, specifically aiming to join a Cloud Engineering team as a Cloud DevOps Engineer
+My journey in IT has led me to develop a passion for Cloud and Software Development, and I am now eager to transition into this field, specifically aiming to join a Cloud or Software Engineering team as a Cloud DevOps or Software Engineer

 ## Skills